-Community organizations are invited to apply to the Halton Region Community Investment Fund (HRCIF), which supports a wide range of non-profit health and social service programs and initiatives that enhance the health, safety and well-being of Halton residents.
-Approximately $1 million is available for new grants in 2020.
+Community organizations are invited to apply to the Halton Region Community Investment Fund (HRCIF), which supports a wide range of non-profit human service programs and initiatives.
+Applications must focus on enhancing the health, safety and well-being of residents and demonstrate how the program or initiative will incorporate public health guidance related to COVID-19.

-Funding is provided in single and multi-year grants through two categories:
+Approximately $2.3 million is available for new grants in 2021.
+Funding is provided by Halton Region in single and multi-year grants through two categories:

 - Category One: one-year of funding up to $30,000 to non-profit, charitable or unincorporated community organizations for short-term, small capital and/or innovative projects.